Contact Us

 The testing environment should replicate the production environment as closely as possible, including servers, databases, network settings, and configurations.
 This allows for accurate validation of system behavior.

-For instance, in an ERP system, setting up the environment might involve configuring modules for inventory, sales, and finance, along with the same database structure used in production.
+For instance, in an ERP system, setting up the environment might involve configuring modules for inventory, sales, and finance, and using the same database structure as in production.

 Write test cases